 An Environmental Impact Statement (EIS) was prepared for the Woolgoolga to Ballina Project and placed on public exhibition for 60 days between December 2012 and February 2013.
-Approval was granted by the Minister for Planning on 26 June 2014.
+A Submissions/Preferred Infrastructure Report (SPIR) was prepared for the Woolgoolga to Ballina Project to address key revisions and updates from the EIS following public exhibition of the EIS.
+A total of 145 submissions were received in response to the exhibition of the EIS.
+The SPIR was published in November 2013.
+Approval was granted by the Minister for Planning on 24 June 2014.
+Modification 1 to SSI-4963 was approved on the 15 January 2015.

 The Woolgoolga to Ballina Project has also been subject to approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
-The Woolgoolga to Ballina Project was declared by the Commonwealth Minister for Sustainability, Environment, Water, Populations and Communities to be a controlled action under this Act on 20 June 2012.
-Approval was granted on 26 June 2014.
+The Woolgoolga to Ballina Project was declared by the Commonwealth Minister for the Environment to be a controlled action under this Act on 20 June 2012.
+Approval was granted on 14 August 2014.
 The Conditions of Approval directly related to the CEMP are included within Table 1-1.